WikiMANNia/MediaWiki-Extension-WimaAdvertising/README.md

 Disable advertising for logged-in users.
 Default is `false`.
 * `$wmWimaAdvertisingAnonOnly = true;`

-Two advertising spaces can also be used as event information.
+The slots can be labeled as Advert, Eventnote, Hint or let be blank.
 These variables have to be set:

 * `$wmBannerTopType = 'advertising';`
-* `$wmBannerBottomType = 'advertising';`
+* `$wmBannerBottomType = 'blank';`
 * `$wmSidebarAd1Type = 'eventnote';`
 * `$wmSidebarAd2Type = 'hint';`